 In the UK, radioactive and nuclear waste is strictly controlled.
-Few opportunities for radiation exposure to occur exist in day-to-day life.
-Those individuals who do sustain radiation sickness are most often found to have been exposed to the radioactive material through their occupation.
+Exposure to radioactive waste is rare in everyday life.
+Individuals with radiation sickness are usually exposed to the radioactive material through their work.

-Radiation exposure can be categorised into two types: high intensity, acute radiation, and low level, chronic radiation.
-Most commonly radiation sickness occurs due to low level, chronic radiation exposure.
-Symptoms may not develop for years or even decades after exposure.
+Radiation exposure can be categorised into two types: high intensity (acute) radiation, and low level (chronic) radiation.
+Most commonly, radiation sickness results from prolonged low level exposure.
+Symptoms might not develop for years or even decades after exposure.
 Symptoms of radiation exposure include:

 - Symptoms associated with failing blood count including infection and bleeding

 If you have been exposed to radiation which has led to the development of any of the above symptoms, you may have ground to make a claim for hazardous substances exposure.

 Do I have a radiation exposure claim?

 It should be possible to make a radiation exposure claim if:

 - you were diagnosed in the last three years and;

 - someone else, such as your employer, was to blame.

 Even if these two points don't apply to you, you may still be able to make a claim.